Bosnian War: 1993

 On 31 March 1993, the Security Council issued Resolution 816, calling on member states to enforce a no-fly zone over Bosnia-Herzegovina.
 On 12 April 1993, NATO commenced Operation Deny Flight to enforce this no-fly zone.
 On 25 May 1993 the International Criminal Tribunal for the former Yugoslavia (ICTY) was formally established by United Nations Security Council Resolution 827.

 In late July, representatives of Bosnia's three warring factions entered into a new round of negotiations.
 On 20 August, UN mediators Thorvald Stoltenberg and David Owen, showed a map that would set the stage for Bosnia to be partitioned into 3 ethnic states.
 Bosnian-Serbs would be given 52% of Bosnia's territory, Muslims 30% and Bosnian-Croats 18%.
 Alija Izetbegović rejected the plan on 29 August.

 Outbreak of the Croat–Bosniak War

-Bodies of Croats killed in April 1993 around Vitez.
+Bodies of people killed in April 1993 around Vitez.